Oakwell

-While the name 'Oakwell' generally refers to the main stadium, it also includes several neighbouring venues which form the facilities of the Barnsley FC Academy, an indoor training pitch, a smaller stadium with seating on the south and west sides for around 2,200 spectators, and several training pitches used by the different Barnsley FC squads.
+While the name generally refers to the main stadium, it also includes several neighbouring venues which form the facilities of the Barnsley FC Academy, an indoor training pitch, a smaller stadium with seating on the south and west sides for around 2,200 spectators, and several training pitches used by the different Barnsley FC squads.

 Oakwell was the first stadium in English football to have a designated stand for disabled supporters.

-Until 2003 the stadium and the vast amount of land that surrounds it were owned by Barnsley Football Club themselves; however, after the club fell into administration in 2002, the council purchased the main Oakwell Stadium to allow the club to pay its creditors and remain participants in the Football League.
+Until 2003, the stadium and the vast amount of land that surrounds it were owned by Barnsley Football Club, but after the club fell into administration in 2002 the council purchased Oakwell Stadium to allow the club to pay its creditors and remain in the Football League.

+In 2025, Oakwell Stadium held its first non-footballing event, with boxer Callum Simpson taking on Italian national Ivan Zucco in a head-to-head fight for the European Championship.
+Simpson won with a knockout in the 10th round in front of approximately 15,000 spectators.

 West Stand

 The stand is made up of two tiers, with only the upper tier covered, but at the expense of several supporting columns for the roof structure.
 The seats are the originals from the early 1900s, and from here you get a decent view with moderate legroom.
 In spite of the restricted views and modest facilities, the West Stand remains a popular vantage point for many fans.
 The lower tier of the West Stand is uncovered and offers a great view of the action.

 The roof of the West Stand is corrugated iron.
 This also houses the main television gantry, which is accessed from the upper-tier seating area by a temporary ladder.

 At the end of the 1990s, the then stadium owners Barnsley Football Club were considering re-developing the West Stand after several seasons of high attendances; however, with the rapid decline in fortunes of the football club, subsequent sale of the stadium and new club ownership, these plans are unlikely to come to fruition in the near future.

 The stand also incorporates a traditional players' tunnel in the center.
 While this is used for access to some of the facilities underneath the stand, the main players' tunnel now feeds out from the north-west corner, following the relocation of the changing rooms to the North Stand.

+The West Stand is notable for being one of the few remaining Archibald Leitch stands in football.
+It is also rare to be unlisted as such.

 The West Stand has a total seating capacity of 4,752.

-On 7 September 2021, the club announced that the stand would be closed to spectators until further notice due to numerous safety concerns, therefore the capacity of the stadium dropped from 23,287 to 18,515, the stand only will remain open to broadcasters and the media during this time, with season tickets holders relocated to other parts of the stadium.
+On 7 September 2021, the club announced that the stand would be closed to spectators until further notice due to numerous safety concerns; consequently, the stadium's capacity dropped from 23,287 to 18,515.
+However, the club announced on 12 December 2021 that the West Stand would reopen on 15 January 2022.
+During its period of closure, the stand was open only to broadcasters and the media, with season tickets holders relocated to other parts of the stadium.